#History #WWII #ColdWar #BerlinWalks

 Reich Aviation Ministry (Reichsluftfahrtministerium)

-Built between 1935-1936 as one of the Nazi regime's early showcase projects, this monumental stone building at Wilhelmstraße 97 expressed power through scale and rhythm.
-According to BerlinWanderlust's architectural analysis, the building contains approximately 2,800 rooms connected by 7 kilometers of corridors, making it one of Europe's largest government buildings of the era.
+Built 1935–1936 as one of the Nazi regime's early showcase projects, this monumental stone building at Wilhelmstraße 97 expressed power through scale and rhythm.
+The building contains approximately 2,800 rooms connected by 7 km of corridors, making it one of Europe's largest government buildings of the era.

 Source: Bundesfinanzministerium Archives, verified Jan 2025